University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

                           (default: none)
   --output FILENAME       Print output to filename (default: stdout); "-" will
                           suppress normal output
-  --report FILENAME       Print a report with aggregrate counts/clade to file --paired                The filenames provided have paired-end reads
+  --report FILENAME       Print a report with aggregate counts/clade to file --paired                The filenames provided have paired-end reads
  ```